Resting

 Ritual Cast a Spell*

-A character with a prepared spellcasting class may spend their short rest action to spend an unused spell slot to cast a spell they do not have prepared.
-They must have the ability to prepare this spell (in their spell book, on their spell list, etc.), and the spell must have a casting time of 1 minute or less.
-Alternatively, they could spend healing dice as per spell recovery (see below) instead of spending the slot to cast the spell.
+A character with a prepared spellcasting class may take time during a short rest to expend a memorized spell to cast a different spell they do not have prepared.
+They must have the ability to prepare this spell (in their spell book, on their spell list, etc.), the spell must be eligible to be memorized in the slot expended, and the spell cast must have a casting time of 1 minute or less.
+Ritual casting a spell is a time intensive action.

-A character with a prepared spellcasting class may spend their short rest action to prepare one spell slot that was left empty during their daily preperation.
-The slot must have otherwise been available to use in order to fill in this way.
-Slots that were not available during their daily preperation but later made available may be filled in this way.
+A character with a prepared spellcasting class may prepare up to one spell slot per caster level that was left empty during their daily preparation.
+The slots must have otherwise been available to use in order to fill in this way.
+Slots that were not available during their daily preparation but later made available may also be filled in this way.

 Spell Recovery

 A character with access to leveled spells may regain a spent spell slot for 1 healing die per Spell Level.
 The dice spent must be of the class that grants access to the slot recovered.
-If done by a prepared caster, the slot will retain the same spell previously used.
+If done by a prepared caster, the slot will retain the same spell previously cast from it.

 Garner Inspiration